5 Ways to Cope with Living Away from Family When Having a Baby

 • Reminding myself that nothing has to be forever

 No mom comes over to cook for you or help you settle your baby.
-No dad swings by to pick up your little one and take him/her for a walk in the pram so you can clean the house, sleep or just have some quiet time to yourself.
+No dad swings by to pick up your little one and take them for a walk in the pram so you can clean the house, sleep or just have some quiet time to yourself.

 You won’t be able to share those milestones of your baby’s development with your family the same way you would if they were just living around the corner.

-Living far from family isn’t easy.
-I’ve gone through all the stages . . . feeling homesick, being sad, angry, anxious, etc. You name it.
-But I’ve gotten through it and today I’m going to share with you how I learned to cope with living away from family and friends.
+I’ve gotten through this hard time and today I’m going to share with you how I learned to cope with living away from family and friends.

 living away from family with a baby